-- The frictional costs and the cost of non-hedgeable risks are assumed to remain unchanged under the sensitivity analyses. - The time value of options and guarantees of variable life policies is assumed to remain unchanged because a simplified approach is employed as described in "4.8 Time value of options and guarantees" - Each of the sensitivity analyses above show only the impact of changing one assumption.
+- The frictional costs and the cost of non-hedgeable risks are assumed to remain unchanged under the sensitivity analyses, except that for the required capital sensitivity analysis, the frictional costs are assumed to change. - The time value of options and guarantees of variable life policies is assumed to remain unchanged because a simplified approach is employed as described in "4.8 Time value of options and guarantees" - Each of the sensitivity analyses above show only the impact of changing one assumption.
 The impact of changing multiple assumptions at a time would not be equal to the sum of the impacts for each assumption.

-3.Assumptions
+3. Assumptions